jManAscending/DnDHouseRules/README.md

 * In-combat repairs as an Action can use a DC 15 Carpenter's Tools check to regain 2d6 hull HP, or 8d6 hull HP with the Fabricate spell (requires Carpenter's Tools proficiency), or 1 HP with Mending (if the hull has more than 1 HP).

 ## Scrolls
-There are 3 known types of magic in the world that can be inscribed in a spell scroll: Arcane, Divine, and Natural.
+~~There are 3 known types of magic in the world that can be inscribed in a spell scroll: Arcane, Divine, and Natural.
 If you can cast at least one spell of first level or higher, you can use any spell scroll of the same type of magic.
 Which type of caster you are depends on how you got your magic.
-There are plenty of rarer types of magic as well, but those generally cannot be inscribed as scrolls.
+There are plenty of rarer types of magic as well, but those generally cannot be inscribed as scrolls.~~

-If you have proficiency in Arcana, you can use Arcane spell scrolls even if you do not know any Arcane spells.
+~~If you have proficiency in Arcana, you can use Arcane spell scrolls even if you do not know any Arcane spells.
 The same applies to Religion for Divine scrolls and Nature for Natural scrolls.
 If you do not know any spells of the relevent casting type, you must make an Arcana, Religion, or Nature check to use the scroll, with disadvantage.
 You must have proficiency in Arcana to scribe Arcane scrolls, Religion to scribe Divine scrolls, and Nature to scribe Natural scrolls.
-You can only scribe scrolls for spells you have the ability to cast on your own.
+You can only scribe scrolls for spells you have the ability to cast on your own.~~

+Scrolls don't work no mo.

 ## Spells Per Turn
-If you cast more than one spell on your turn, their combined level must not add up to more than the highest level spell slot you have.
+If you cast more than one spell on your turn, their combined level must not add up to more than the highest level spell you are able to cast.
 Cantrips count as level 0.

 ## Suffocation
 You can hold your breath for a number of minutes equal to 1 + your Con modifier (minimum 30 seconds).
 Every time you take damage while holding your breath, the number of rounds you have left is halved.
 You immediately lose all your breath if you cast a spell using Verbal components, activate a magic item with a command word, or you are Incapacitated.